Get started by searching below:

 Did You Know

-In 2024, a Washington family received a $2 million nursing home settlement after their loved one died from severe, untreated bedsores.
+A family in Washington won $2 million in a nursing home lawsuit after their loved one died from severe, untreated bedsores.

-The Nursing Home Abuse Center partners with a network of top attorneys who can help seek nursing home settlements no matter where you live.
+The Nursing Home Abuse Center partners with top nursing home attorneys across the country who can help seek nursing home settlements no matter where you live.

-Our legal partners have recovered over $304 million for harm in nursing homes, assisted living, and other long-term care facilities.
+As of 2026, they’ve recovered over $327 million for harm in nursing homes, assisted living, and other long-term care facilities.

-Get a free case review right now to find out if we can connect you to an experienced nursing home lawyer near you.
+Get a free case review right now to see if you can work with an experienced nursing home lawyer near you.

 Nursing Home Settlements Secured By Our Legal Partners

-When residents are seriously harmed by neglect or abuse, nursing home settlements may provide meaningful financial relief for families and help hold the facility accountable.
+When residents are seriously harmed by neglect or abuse, nursing home settlements may provide meaningful financial relief and hold the facility accountable.

-Our legal partners secured these settlements and verdicts:
+Our legal partners secured these nursing home settlements and verdicts:

 Nursing home lawsuit settlements can vary widely.
 An experienced attorney can help estimate what your case may be worth and fight for the highest possible compensation.